-This immunology genetics, teaches the student the course begins with an overview of and and operations, including information technical and theoretical skills necessary for performing blood banking to the field serology included. related to blood group antigens and antibodies.
-An introduction of is
+immunology teaches the student the begins with an overview and genetics, banking operations, including information technical theoretical skills necessary for performing blood to the field serology included. related blood group antigens and antibodies.
+An introduction of

 ML 200 Phlebotomy Practicum